Particular/docs.particular.net/nservicebus/azure-service-bus/addressing-logic.md

 #### Example custom sanitization strategy

-The [AdjustmentSanitization](/samples/azure/custom-sanitization/) sample shows a more concrete implementation of a sanitization strategy, it removes invalid characters and uses SHA1 hashing to reduce the length of an entity name if the maximum length is exceeded.
+The [custom sanitization sample](/samples/azure/custom-sanitization/) shows a more concrete implementation of a sanitization strategy, it removes invalid characters and uses SHA1 hashing to reduce the length of an entity name if the maximum length is exceeded.

 ### Individualization